Clean Energy Explained

 Emission Free Energy Certificates

 Some energy suppliers, including Energy Harbor, provide customers with simple and affordable access to clean energy by offering Emission Free Energy Certificates (EFECs).
 EFECs help consumers make more sustainable choices without significant expense and effort.
 Energy Harbor offers EFECs from four carbon-free nuclear generation units.
 These units are capable of generating more than thirty million EFEC’s annually, making Energy Harbor one of the few retailers able to offer EFECs to customers.
-Nuclear energy provides more than 55 percent of the carbon-free electricity in the United States.
+Nuclear energy provides more than 52% of the carbon-free electricity in the United States.

 Energy Harbor offers customers a wide selection of affordable green and carbon-free electricity plans that allow you to do your part to protect the environment.
 Compare plans in your area today.